GH6324/MagicMirror/README.md

-# Magic Mirror
+# MagicMirror

-> 发现更美的自己 ✨ AI 一键换脸、发型、穿搭
+> Instant AI face swap, hairstyles & outfits—One click to a brand new you!

 ![](src/assets/images/magic-mirror.svg)